Kaunas Sports Hall: Events

 After the last reconstruction in 2022, Kaunas Sports Hall regularly hosts sports and cultural events.

 In 2023, during the 2023 EuroLeague Final Four, the final stage of the Euroleague Basketball Next Generation Tournament was held at the Kaunas Sports Hall.

-Since 2022, concerts at the Kaunas Sports Hall have already been held by Fedde Le Grand, Rokan Yan, G&G Sindikatas, Gabrielius Vagelis and Nombeko Augustė, Radži, Gregorian, Adriana Ramonaitė-Adrina and other performers.
+Since 2022, concerts at the Kaunas Sports Hall have already been held by Fedde Le Grand, Rokan Yan, G&G Sindikatas, Gabrielius Vagelis and Nombeko Augustė, Radži, Gregorian, Adriana Ramonaitė-Adrina, Lemon Joy, Sisters on Wire, Antikvariniai Kašpirovskio dantys and other performers.

+On July 17-19, 2026, the Lithuanian Functional Fitness Championship 2026 was held at the Darius and Girėnas Stadium and Kaunas Sports Hall.
+The championship brought together athletes of various ages and abilities from Lithuania and all over Europe.